percona/everest-doc/docs/release-notes/Percona-Everest-1.1.0-(2024-08-02).md

 Check out these improvements:

-- If you create more than three backup storages, you can use any of the existing storages across on-demand backups and schedules, as long as the total number of storages in use (by existing on-demand backups and schedules) does not exceed three.
+- If you create more than three backup storages, you can use any existing storages across on-demand backups and schedules as long as the total number of storages in use (by existing on-demand backups and schedules) does not exceed three.

     ???+ example "Example"